lskk/motionrecorder1/README.md

 Sensor models:

 * Zenfone 5Z: ICM20626 accelerometer, ICM20626 gyroscope, ak0991x magnetometer
+* Samsung A50: accelerometer 53-66 Hz, gyroscope 54-65 Hz, magnetometer 50-61 Hz

-Target of 55 Hz consistently achieves ~40 Hz with 3 sensors, interpolation/resampling (both upsampling and downsampling) is necessary.
+For Zenfone 5Z, target of 55 Hz consistently achieves ~40 Hz with 3 sensors, interpolation/resampling (both upsampling and downsampling) is necessary.

 TODO: check with Samsung A50 and Vivo Y17.
 We may need to interpolate in-between samples.